 Balch Springs is a medium-sized city located in the state of Texas.
 With a population of 25,357 people and three constituent neighborhoods, Balch Springs is the 116th largest community in Texas.

-When you are in Balch Springs, you'll notice that it is more blue-collar than most other communities in America.
-37.41% of Balch Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Balch Springs is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Balch Springs who work in office and administrative support (14.87%), sales jobs (9.96%), and food service (7.39%).
+Balch Springs is a blue-collar town, with 39.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Balch Springs is a city of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Balch Springs who work in office and administrative support (15.36%), sales jobs (9.59%), and food service (8.43%).

-The citizens of Balch Springs have a very low rate of college education: just 9.20% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Balch Springs has a very low overall level of education: only 7.60% of people over 25 hold a 4-year college degree or higher.

 Balch Springs is an extremely ethnically-diverse city.
 The people who call Balch Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Balch Springs residents report their race to be White, followed by Black or African-American.
-Balch Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.00% of the city’s residents.
-Important ancestries of people in Balch Springs include German, English, Nigerian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Balch Springs, accounting for 56.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Balch Springs residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Balch Springs include Irish, German, English, Nigerian, and African.

-The most common language spoken in Balch Springs is English.
-Other important languages spoken here include Spanish and African languages.
+The most common language spoken in Balch Springs is Spanish.
+Other important languages spoken here include English and African languages.